Newbrict/JS-Analyze/README.md

 bower install
 grunt
 ```
 after running those you can open up build/index.html and try it out.
+REFRESH the
+page for different trials!!

 Why Esprima?
 ---